 As an example, the drop test requires three samples to drop from three different orientations.
-It is however foreseeable which orientation will lead to the worst damage when the saw has a heavy electric engine so one sample would suffice to test this.
-It was also found to be possible to carry out most of the non-destructive tests before the potentially destructive drop test was undertaken thus saving samples.
+Minding that for a saw with a heavy electric engine it is predictable which orientation will lead to the worst damages, one sample would suffice for this test.
+Furthermore, economies in samples are achieved by carrying out the non-destructive tests before undertaking the potentially destructive drop test.